-CCM 411/421/434 Chinese Organ Systems: Cosmology and Symbolism I-III
+CCM 411/421/434 - Chinese Organ Systems: Cosmology and Symbolism I-III

-This three course series represents a gradually deepening introduction into the time-honored system of Chinese symbol science, which defines the physiology of the microcosm as a projection of macrocosmic themes (stellar constellations, months of the year, earthly branches, hexagrams, rivers in the sacred landscape of ancient China).
+This three course series represents a gradually deepening introduction into the time-honored system of Chinese symbol science, which describes the physiology of the microcosm in terms of macrocosmic processes, involving such phenomena as stellar constellations, months of the year, earthly branches, hexagrams, and rivers in the sacred landscape of ancient China.
 Presenting the results of 10 years of continuous inquiry by NCNM's ancient symbolism research group, the functional archetypes of the organ systems of Chinese medicine and their expression in the physical, mental, emotional and spiritual planes are described in exclusive detail.
-Specifically, the first course presents the "Earth Organs" (the lung, large intestine, stomach and spleen) and the functions of the animal body; the second presents the "Heaven Organs" (the heart, small intestine, bladder and kidney) and the functions of the sage body; and the third presents the "Humanity Organs" (the pericardium, triple warmer, gallbladder and liver) and the functions of the emotional body.
+Specifically, the first course presents the "Earth Organs" (the lung, large intestine, stomach and spleen) and the functions of the animal body; the second presents the "Heaven Organs" (the heart, small intestine, bladder and kidney) and the functions of the sage body; and the third presents the "Humanity Organs" (the pericardium, triple warmer, gallbladder and liver) and the functions of the emotional

-CCM 412/422/431 Chinese Pathology I-III
+CCM 412/422/431 - Chinese Pathology I-III